Dragon Anatomy and Physiology

 Caudal vertebra

-The vertebrae of the tail along the spinal column.
+The vertebrae of the tail run along the vertebral column.
+[3]

 Coccyx

-Fused tail vertebrae; the number of bones varies by species.
+Bone created by the fused tail vertebrae; the number of fused bones varies by species.
+[4]

 Columella or columella auris

-Part of the nose in many species.
-A small and delicate rod of bone of various position in
+Part of the nose in many species; it is a small and delicate rod of bone that has various positions in different species.
+[46]

 D